shuloh/consensys_bdp_project_smartcontracts/README.md

 | PrivateCompanyFactory.sol  | 100     | 100      | 100     | 100     |                 |
 | PrivateExchangeLogic.sol   | 100     | 100      | 100     | 100     |                 |
 | PrivateExchangeProxy.sol   | 100     | 100      | 100     | 100     |                 |

-more details can be found in the dir `/coverage`